 66 West 12th Street

 New York, NY 10011

-Parsons SCE students, faculty, and staff should contact the SCE Dean's office for more information about attending this program.
+Parsons SCE students, faculty, and staff should email firstname.lastname@example.org for the promo code necessary for registration.

 Non-member tickets are $15 and are available for purchase through Eventbrite, beginning September 5, 2017 at 10:00 a.m., space-permitting.
 Please email email@example.com with any questions.
 Read our full ticket and admission policy.